SIDDHESH95-CODE/Udemy-WD/Backend/04_mongoDB/readme.md

 Server:
     Session:
-        store data as a session on the server not that risky because data stored on the server
+        store data as a session on the server not that risky because data stored on the server24 installation & setup:
+        npm i express-session
+        In the main app.js file:
+            app.use(session({
+                resave: false,  // if changes not done then it will resave
+                saveUninitialized: false,   // uninitialized value will not save
+                secret: "anythingButString" // secret key to identify }));
+        session memory creation:
+            req.session.anySessionMemoryName = anySessionMemoryValue;
+        read session memory:
+            req..session.sessionMemoryName;
+        session memory deletion:
+            req.session.destroy()